Early Childhood services and immunisation requirements parents and carers FAQs

 Individuals who don’t have a Medicare card can ring the Australian Immunisation Register and request an Immunisation history statement and it will be posted to them.

-An immunisation provider may also print the Immunisation history statement for them from the AIR site, as long as the AIR record has been created.
+An immunisation provider may also print the Immunisation history statement for them from the AIR site, if the AIR record has been created.

 If the child does not have a Medicare card, and the child is not up to date with all immunisation requirements, parents may have to pay for any vaccinations that are still required.